 8 Trijicon RMR

-The smallest and lightest optic on this list goes to the Trijicon RMR.
-This has become one of the most sought after optic available due to its versatility.
-This red dot can be used as a primary red dot, an off-set secondary red dot, or even a pistol red dot.
+The smallest and lightest optic on this list is the Trijicon RMR.
+This model has become one of the most popular options available due to its versatility.

 Best M1A Scope Mounts